htmfilho/htmfilho.github.io/_posts/2009-02-14-usability-problem-in-the-netbeans-subversion-feature.markdown

 layout: post
 title: "Usability Problem in the Netbeans Subversion Feature"
 date: 2009-02-14 12:34:00 +0200
-categories: uncategorized ide java netbeans user interface
+categories: ide java netbeans user interface
 ---

 These days I will complete one year using <a href="http://www.netbeans.org/">Netbeans</a> uninterruptedly in all my projects.
 I mean, 12 months without any successful attempt to go back to <a href="http://www.eclipse.org/">Eclipse</a>.
 Fortunately, the company that I work for (University) doesn’t force me to use Eclipse like many others I have seen.
 The priority here is creativity and not the IDE.
 For that you can use whatever you want.